ewandennis/eslint-plugin-tick-tock-jsdoc/README.md

 Towards more useful jsdoc types: `{Object}`, `{Promise}` and `{*}` are unfortunate.
 Lets not use those.

+There's only 1 rule in this plugin: [tick-tock-jsdoc](docs/rules/tick-tock-jsdoc.md).

 ## Installation

 You'll first need to install [ESLint](http://eslint.org):